exadel-inc/esl/docs/DEVELOPMENT.md

 1. Add [Twig Support plugin](https://plugins.jetbrains.com/plugin/7303-twig) if necessary
 2. Go to File -> Settings -> Editor -> File Types
 3. Find Twig and add the custom pattern `*.njk`.
-   Now all *.njk files are parsed as Twig so you have support for Nunjucks.
+   Now all *.njk files are parsed as Twig, so you have support for Nunjucks.

 For Visual Studio Code you can use this [plugin](https://marketplace.visualstudio.com/items?itemName=ronnidc.nunjucks) to support syntax highlighting.